CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Experiments and Results

-\underline{\textit{Emotion Intervention.}} As summarized in Tab.~\ref{tab:emotion_results}, \oursName~achieves consistently strong and often superior emotional fidelity across both V–A and V–A–D settings.
-Although EmotiCrafter attains a marginally lower error in the valence dimension, \oursName~delivers the best overall performance across all cognitive axes, reflecting more balanced and reliable emotional control.
-As shown in Fig.~\ref{fig:emo-com}, our method enables precise and stable modulation of valence, arousal, and dominance.
-Notably, EmotiCrafter’s slight advantage in valence control comes at the cost of reduced semantic alignment and limited effectiveness in arousal modulation, while FLUX.2 fails to achieve meaningful control over either arousal or dominance.
+We evaluate the effectiveness of \oursName~on the C-EICG task through qualitative and quantitative comparisons under both Valence-Arousal (V-A) and Valence--Arousal--Dominance (V-A-D) settings, along with a user study.
+For each test prompt, we synthesize images on multi-dimensional grids of cognitive scores.
+Specifically, we generate 2,500 images per method for the V-A task using a $5 \times 5$ uniform grid over $\{0, 0.25, 0.5, 0.75, 1\}^2$, and 2,700 images per method for the V-A-D task using a $3 \times 3 \times 3$ grid over $\{0, 0.5, 1\}^3$.

+\paragraph{\bf Qualitative Comparison.} As shown in Figure~\ref{fig:c-eicg}, \oursName~achieves superior emotional modulation, offering effective and disentangled control over the challenging Arousal and Dominance dimensions.
+Notably, even state-of-the-art closed-source models (e.g., Nano Banana 2) struggle to induce meaningful variations along these axes.
+Rather than relying on superficial visual adjustments such as global color shifts or lighting changes, \oursName~drives deeper semantic transformations, adaptively modifying \emph{facial expressions, body language, and spatial composition (e.g., field of view)} to align with the target cognitive state.
+In terms of text-image fidelity and image quality, EmotiCrafter frequently exhibits visual degradation and semantic drift, failing to preserve the core concepts of the prompt.
+In contrast, the remaining methods maintain adherence to the prompt and high visual clarity.

-\underline{\textit{Visual Quality and Fidelity.}} As reported in Tab.~\ref{tab:emotion_results}, all evaluated methods preserve high visual quality, with \oursName~achieving the best overall performance.
-Compared with FLUX.2, the superior visual fidelity of \oursName~can be attributed to its explicit modeling of emotional attributes, which encourages richer visual details and more expressive scene compositions—an effect consistent with prior findings on emotion-driven image synthesis~\cite{zhu2024emotion}.
+\paragraph{\bf Quantitative Comparison.} As summarized in Table~\ref{tab:c-eicg}, \oursName~demonstrates robust multi-dimensional control across both V-A and V-A-D settings.
+Although EmotiCrafter yields a marginally lower V-Err in the V-A setting, it suffers from severe semantic collapse.
+In contrast, our method achieves the lowest A-Err in V-A and dominates all emotional error metrics (V/A/D-Err) in the V-A-D setting.
+Additionally, \oursName~maintains excellent text-image alignment (CLIPScore) comparable to FLUX.2 and Nano Banana 2.
+Compared with FLUX.2, the superior visual fidelity of \oursName~can be attributed to its explicit modeling of emotional attributes, which encourages more expressive scene compositions---an effect consistent with the findings of prior work~\cite{zhu2024emotion}.